-PARCC estimates that students will spend the approximate lengths of time below to complete all the sessions, or timed components, of the PARCC performance-based and end-of-year assessments in ELA and math:
+PARCC estimates that students will spend the approximate lengths of time below to complete all the sessions, or timed components, of the PARCC assessments in ELA and math:

-- A little less than 11 hours in middle school
+- A little more than 9 hours in grades 6-9

 Unique Accommodations Request

 PARCC has sample assessment items and tasks available online to provide educators, parents, and students with an initial look at the types of items that will appear on next-generation assessments.
 These prototypes may be a useful resource for students, parents and educators as they transition to the Colorado Academic Standards and prepare for next-generation assessments.
 They are not intended to be used as practice tests and do not provide a comprehensive picture of how the completed assessments will look.
 PARCC will continue to release additional prototypes and rubrics to provide a more complete picture of the PARCC assessment design in each content area and grade level.